Restraint Loads

 Occasional Loads

-Loads and moments are displayed as projections on coordinate axes:
+Loads and moments displayed as projections on coordinate axes:

-• Pipe local axes (for vessels, equipment, pumps Xm, Ym, Zm) - in local coordinate system Pxm, Pym, Pzm, Mxm, Mym, Mzm, connected to the axes of elements adjoining the support (fig. 1.b)
+• Pipe local axes (Xm, Ym, Zm) - Pxm, Pym, Pzm, Mxm, Mym, Mzm, aligned with elements adjoining the support (Fig. 1b).
+Typically used for nozzle load determination.

 Fig. 1.
-Support loads in global (general) and local coordinate systems
+Support loads in global and local coordinate systems

 Fig. 2.
 Loads in local restraint axes

-Square root of the squares of loads along X,Y,Z axes.
-Sometimes equipment manufacturers require to check it
+Square root of sum of squares of loads along X,Y,Z axes.
+Required by some equipment manufacturers.

-This option is available only if the local restraint axes coordinate system is selected.
-Support load factor k must be input (usually set as k= 1.0 or k=0.8 according to SNIP 2.05.06-85 section 8.44).
+Available only when local restraint axes coordinate system is selected.
+Support load factor k must be specified (typically 1.0 or 0.8 per SNIP 2.05.06-85 section 8.44).

-• applied only for fixed anchors and moment free anchors
+• Applied only to fixed anchors and moment-free anchors

-• if loads from pipes to the left and right of the support (N1 and N2) are in the same direction, they are combined N1+N2
+• Loads from pipes on both sides (N1 and N2) in same direction are combined as N1+N2

-For more information read How to Avoid Zero Anchor Loads?
+For more information: How to Avoid Zero Anchor Loads?

 Menu Access